peridio/docs/src/docs/reference/artifact-versions.md

 # Artifact Versions

-An artifact version is a particular version of an [artifact](/reference/artifacts.md), e.g., `1.0.0`.
+Artifact versions represent a distinct version of an [artifact](/reference/artifacts.md) that you wish to create [binaries](binaries) for.

-Artifact versions are the resource within which you upload [binaries](/reference/binaries.md).
+For example, if you had an artifact named "MyProject Firmware", you might create an artifact version for it with a version of "1.0.0".